Yandex Cloud

 Delete the Service resource for the external network load balancer using this command:

-3. Wait until the external network load balancer for NGINX Ingress controller and its respective Service object are deleted.
+3. Wait until the external network load balancer for the NGINX Ingress Controller and its respective Service object are deleted.
 You can use this command to view information about the services:

 kubectl get service